tahreem636/portfolio/README.md

 The website will automatically be ready to use.
 No additional configuration is required.

 ### Folder Structure:
-- `index.html`: Main HTML file containing the structure of the portfolio.
+- `home.html`: Main HTML file containing the structure of the portfolio.
 - `style.css`: Stylesheet that controls the design and layout of the website.
-- `script.js`: JavaScript file for handling basic interactivity, such as form submission.
 - `images/`: Contains the images used for the profile, projects, and favicon.

 ## Contact